shader-slang/slang/docs/proposals/004-initialization.md

 Alternatives Considered
 -----------------------

 One important decision point is whether or not Slang should allow variables to be left in uninitialized state after its declaration as it is allowed in C++.
+In contrast, C# forces everything to be default initialized at its declaration site, which come at the cost of incurring the burden to developers to come up with a way to define the default value for each type.
-Our opinion is that this is not what we want to have in the long term and Slang should take the opportunity as a new language to not inherit from this undesired C++ legacy behavior.
+Our opinion is we want to allow things as uninitialized, and to have the compiler validation checks to inform the developer something is wrong if they try to use a variable in uninitialized state.
+We believe it is desirable to tell the developer what's wrong instead of using a heavyweight mechanism to ensure everything is initialized at declaration sites, which can have non-trivial performance consequences for GPU programs, especially when the variable is declared in groupshared memory.